ssalonen/openhab2-addons/addons/binding/org.openhab.binding.modbus/README.md

 | `string`        | `String`        | Data as string                      |
 | `rollershutter` | `Rollershutter` | Data as roller shutter              |

 You can send a `REFRESH` command to items linked to any of the above channels to ask binding to explicitly poll new data from the Modbus slave.
+See [Refresh command](#refresh-command) section for more details.

 Furthermore, there are additional channels that are useful for diagnostics: